calyxir/calyx/docs/running-calyx/fud2/index.md

 - Verilator, the Verilog simulation framework used to test Calyx-generated designs
 - Waveform viewers to see the results of simulation

-`fud2` aims to provide a simple interface for using these toolchains and executing them in a pipeline.
+fud2 aims to provide a simple interface for using these toolchains and executing them in a pipeline.
-The source for `fud2` is [here](https://github.com/calyxir/calyx/tree/master/fud2).
+The source for fud2 is [here](https://github.com/calyxir/calyx/tree/master/fud2).

-"Original" [fud][] was replaced by `fud2` in a push to add some fundamental new capabilities and resolve some underlying problems with `fud`.
+"Original" [fud][] was replaced by fud2 in a push to add some fundamental new capabilities and resolve some underlying problems with fud.

 [fud]: ./fud/index.md